 Michael Brady Lynch, the founder of The Michael Brady Lynch Firm, was a member of the Plaintiff’s Steering Committee in the Pradaxa Multi-District Litigation and instrumental in securing the $650 million settlement for those injured by Pradaxa’s uncontrollable bleeding.
 Mr. Lynch continues to be a leader in Pradaxa litigation nationwide in representing those who continue to suffer uncontrollable bleeding events from Pradaxa.

 Attorney Lynch has said, “The U.S. numbers for Pradaxa bleeding events are truly staggering.
 It is on the verge of a national health disaster.”

 When you experience side effects from a dangerous drug, it can have devastating effects to your entire life.
 You may be entitled to compensation for their injuries and damages.
 The types of losses include:

 If a person dies from complications from a drug, family members may be able to recover damages for the wrongful death of their loved one, including:

 - Loss of companionship

-If the conduct of a drug company in manufacturing and selling drug is found to be highly reckless, punitive damages may be awarded to punish the company and deter similar conduct in the future.
+If a jury finds the conduct of a drug company in manufacturing and selling the drug to be highly reckless, they may award punitive damages to punish the company.
+Also, this deters similar conduct in the future.
 If you developed melanoma after taking Viagra, please speak to us to learn more about your rights.

-If you have experienced internal bleeding / hemorrhaging, stroke, heart attack or have lost a loved one after Pradaxa use, you may be eligible for compensation to offset your financial, physical and emotional burdens.
+Therefore, if you have experienced internal bleeding, stroke, heart attack or have lost a loved one after Pradaxa use, you may be eligible for compensation to offset your financial, physical and emotional burdens.
 Contact us today to set up a free consultation during which we will listen to your story and discuss your legal rights and options.
 If you choose us to represent you, we will work with you on a contingency fee basis; this means you pay nothing until we have secured compensation for you, either through a jury verdict or settlement.